Mikfor/mikfor.github.io/docs/e_about.markdown

 title: About
 ---

-Our group came together for the course Social data analysis and visualization (02806) offered by the Technical University of Denmark in spring 2023.
+Our group came together for the course 02806 Social Data Analysis and Visualization, Technical University of Denmark in Spring 2023.
 Each of us brought our unique skills and experiences to the project, and we were excited to collaborate on a real-world data analysis project.

 Our project was based on the US Accidents (2016 - 2021) dataset, a comprehensive collection of traffic accident data from across the United States.
 We knew that this dataset presented a unique opportunity to gain insights into the patterns and trends of traffic accidents, and we were eager to explore it further.